rgbaldov/D-CITRUS/intro.md

 ---

 ## Abstract
-The project, spearheaded by **SMU** and **DLSU** in partnership with citrus farmers in Region II, introduces **D-CITRUS**, a smart manufacturing framework designed to enhance citrus post-processing.
+The project, spearheaded by **SMU**, in partnership with **DLSU** and citrus farmers in Region II, introduces **D-CITRUS**, a smart manufacturing framework designed to enhance citrus post-processing.
 By integrating **_digital twin_** technology, the system creates a virtual replica of the sorting and packaging process, enabling _real-time monitoring_, _simulation_, and _optimization_.
 Structured into three sub-projects, **D-CITRUS** aims to improve accuracy in fruit classification, reduce waste, and streamline packaging operations while ensuring product quality.
 The system promotes efficiency, sustainability, and cost-effectiveness in citrus manufacturing.
 Ultimately, **D-CITRUS** provides a scalable solution for modernizing agricultural post-processing, aligning with the shift toward Industry 4.0 and intelligent food production systems.

 ---